safe-global/safe-docs/miscellaneous/glossary.md

 ### Registries

-Registries are a core unit constituting the [Safe{Core} Protocol](#safecore-protocol) (along with [modules](#modules) and [managers](#managers)) that allows users to register and unregister modules on a Safe.
+Registries are a core unit constituting the [Safe{Core} Protocol](#safecore-protocol) (along with [modules](#modules) and [managers](#managers)) that allows users to register and un-register modules on a Safe.
 They're used to provide a way for users to manage the modules installed on their Safes while ensuring the security of the protocol.

 ## S